netguru-training/workshops/README.md

 13. Unleash your design skills.
 Add some CSS to the application to make it prettier (we won't say it's ugly, but you know, it's not a beauty [YET!]).
 Please use [Bootstrap 3](http://getbootstrap.com/css/) for styling, which is already added to application.
 Psss!
 Don't forget about styling `devise` views :).

-14. Create (and style whatever you like, but using `Bootstrap 3`) user profile and put a link to in on the top navigation bar.
+14. Create user profile page (using Boostrap 3).
+Use your imagination about what should go there.
+You can start with name, email, etc.

 15. On user profile list 5 last user's reviews with formated date (dd-mm-yy).

-16. Fill seeds with user to login and example category with products and reviews.
+16. Fill `seeds.rb` with 5 accounts for user and one admin account to login and example category with products and reviews.

 17. Make sure your project is available on Heroku with **seeds data**.